Russia shoots down Ukrainian drone near its Engels airbase

 On Sunday, Russian forces attacked the city of Kramatorsk, where Ukrainian forces are headquartered.
 Three missiles hit an industrial facility and damaged residential buildings but no casualties were reported, according to local officials.

-On Saturday, a deadly attack on the city of Kherson, which Kyiv’s forces recaptured last month, killed and hurt scores of people.
-Local residents are lining up to donate blood for the wounded, Mr Yanushevich said Monday.
+On Saturday, a deadly attack on the city of Kherson, which Kyiv’s forces recaptured last month, killed and wounded scores of people.
+Local residents are lining up to donate blood for the wounded, Mr Yanushevich said on Monday.